Joseangel15/ReactDigitalOceanHosting-Guide/README.md

 ## Create a project & droplet with Digital Ocean

-1. On the left hand side of the screen click on: + New Project
+1. On the left-hand side of the screen click on: + New Project
 2. Fill out the input(Name, Description, Purpose) and click Create Project
 3. If prompted to Move Resources into project, click Skip For Now
-4. Click on the name of your new project on the top left hand side of the control panel
+4. Click on the name of your new project on the top left-hand side of the control panel
-5. Now click on the Create drop down button on at the very top of your screen(on the right hand-ish side) and select Droplets
+5. Now click on the Create drop down button on at the very top of your screen(on the right-hand-ish side) and select Droplets
 6. Leave the Choose an image option as the default(Ubuntu), scroll down and choose your desired size

 ##### Default image Ubuntu: